Leoon-X/Sniffer/README.md

-Here's a comprehensive GitHub description for your Sniffer project: markdownCopy# Sniffer - Advanced Player Behavior Analysis Tool

 ## Overview
 Sniffer is a sophisticated Minecraft server plugin designed to provide in-depth player behavior analysis and cheat detection.
 By collecting and analyzing detailed movement, combat, block interaction, and rotation data, Sniffer offers server administrators a powerful tool for understanding and mitigating potential cheating attempts.

 ## 🔍 Key Features
 - **Comprehensive Data Collection**